-Table 6.36 — EEs for EAs whose label begins with A
+Table 6.36 — EEs for EAs with labels beginning with A

 ACCESS_DIRECTION_TYPE The type of access direction of an <OBJECT> in reference to allowable traffic flow.